A Modern and Secure Desktop Setup

 It took me quite a while to get to this setup so I thought I would write a guide to help others and also to discuss feedback and other desktop setups.

 For those who want to jump ahead and just look at the setup, here it is.
-Everything is open, except for one encrypted file which I’m testing for keeping secrets and sensitive info.
-The encryption is done via git-crypt and once it’s setup it’s transparent when using git.
-Feel welcome to fork it.
+Everything is open, except for one git-crypt encrypted file where I keep sensitive info.
+Feel welcome to fork the repo.

 The setup is LUKS2 encrypted Btrfs root with a swapfile, auto unlock with TPM2, secureboot and a BIOS password.